 Frequent Cell Phone Recycling Questions

-How much money can I get for my old cell phone?
+How do I sell my old cell phone?

-Do I need to prepare my cell phone in any way before recycling it?
+Can I repair my cell phone instead of recycling it?